 e) Improving connectivity and utility infrastructure

-Transport, water and energy infrastructure are major challenges in an arid low-density rural area such as CDM.
+Transport, water and energy infrastructure are major challenges in an arid low-density rural area such as the Sarah Baartman District.
 The costs of such infrastructure are particularly high in such areas given distance and the area enjoys relatively low priority for infrastructure given its small population.
 It is therefore necessary to be innovative and focused in ensuring that sufficient infrastructure is in place to support development.
 Key areas here include:

 f) Regenarating core towns